minio/kes-docs/content/cli/kes-key/encrypt.md

 ## Overview

-Encrypt a message with a key.
+Encrypt the contents of a plaintext data encryption key with a key.

+The plaintext value of a data encryption key can be used to encrypt or decrypt data.

+{{< admonition type="caution">}}
+Avoid storing the plaintext on disk, as it allows decryption of data without requiring access to the Secret key used to generate the DEK.
+{{< /admonition>}}

 ## Syntax